BestTimesToVisit.com Logo

 Getting Around Greek Islands, Greece

-Cost:Typically €1.50 - €5 per ride, depending on distance.
-Tickets are usually bought directly from the driver or at small kiosks at main stations.
+Cost:Very affordable, typically €1.50-€3 per ride within an island.
+Tickets are usually purchased directly from the driver or at small kiosks near bus stations.

-Water Taxis & Small Boats
+Water Taxis/Private Boats

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.